Verified eigenvalue and eigenvector computations using complex moments and the Rayleigh$\unicode{x2013}$Ritz procedure for generalized Hermitian eigenvalue problems: Numerical experiments

-Table~\ref{tbl:tridiag_eigval} gives the infimum and supremum of the verified eigenvalues for each number of $\ell$ for each method.
-Each row shows for each number of $\ell$, the infimum and supremum of the verified eigenvalues~$\lambda_1 \leq \lambda_2 \leq \lambda_3 \leq \lambda_4$.
+Table~\ref{tbl:vev_art} gives the infimum and supremum of the verified eigenvalues for each number of $s$ for each method.
+Here, the Hankel matrix and Rayleigh--Ritz procedure approaches employ the technique using \cite[Theorem~4.1]{ImakuraMorikuniTakayasu2019JCAM} for efficiently verifying the solution of the linear systems~\eqref{eq:Yj}.
+Each row shows for each number of $s$, the infimum and supremum of the verified eigenvalues~$\lambda_1 \leq \lambda_2 \leq \lambda_3 \leq \lambda_4$.
 In each subtable, each row gives digits that are the same as those of the exact eigenvalues in a single line and digits that mean the supremum and infimum of the exact eigenvalues in double lines.
-The symbol~\texttt{NaN} indicates that the method fails to verify the eigenvalue.
-The number of quadrature points~$N$ for the complex moment methods is determined according to \eqref{eq:N4eigval} and given in the second column.
-These tables show that as $\ell$ increases, the number of correct digits tends to decrease and the required number of quadrature points tends to increase for the complex moment approaches.
+The number of quadrature points~$N$ for the complex moment approaches is given in the second column.
+These tables show that as $s$ increases, the number of correct digits tends to decrease and the required number of quadrature points tends to increase for the complex moment approaches.
 The Hankel matrix approach tend to give more correct digits than the Rayleigh--Ritz approach.
-Even as $\ell$ increases, \texttt{eigs}+\texttt{verifyeig} gives almost fully correct digits.
+Even as $s$ increases, \texttt{eigs}+\texttt{verifyeig} gives almost fully correct digits.
 The Rayleigh--Ritz procedure approach requires half the number of quadrature points for the Hankel matrix approach.

 Table~\ref{tbl:tridiag_eigvec} gives the maximum of the verified radii of the entries of the eigenvectors corresponding to the eigenvalues near $2$ for the test problems with \eqref{eq:tridiag}.
-In each subtable, each column shows for each number of $\ell$, the radius of the eigenvectors~$\boldsymbol{x}_1, \boldsymbol{x}_2, \boldsymbol{x}_3$, and $\boldsymbol{x}_4$ corresponding to $\lambda_1$, $\lambda_2$, $\lambda_3$, and $\lambda_4$.
-The number of quadrature points~$N$ for the complex moment methods is determined according to \eqref{eq:N4eigvec}.
-These tables show that as $\ell$ increases, the maximum radius tends to decrease.
+Here, the Hankel matrix and Rayleigh--Ritz procedure approaches employ the technique using \cite[Theorem~4.1]{ImakuraMorikuniTakayasu2019JCAM} for efficiently verifying the solution of the linear systems~\eqref{eq:Yj}.
+In each subtable, each column shows for each number of $s$, the radius of the eigenvectors~$\boldsymbol{x}_1, \boldsymbol{x}_2, \boldsymbol{x}_3$, and $\boldsymbol{x}_4$ corresponding to $\lambda_1$, $\lambda_2$, $\lambda_3$, and $\lambda_4$.
+These tables show that as the size~$n = 2^s$ of the problem increases, the maximum interval radius tends to increase.

-Note that successful verification is not necessarily observed for the pair of eigenvalues and eigenvectors with the same index.
-This is because the number of quadrature points~$N$ is determined according to different criteria~\eqref{eq:N4eigval} and \eqref{eq:N4eigvec} for eigenvalues and eigenvectors, respectively.